bhk/build/minion.md

   - `$(_argIDs)` = target IDs identified by `$(_args)` (after
      indirections have been expanded)
   - `$(_argFiles)` = the target files of each ID in `$(_argIDs)`

+## Syntax

+A target ID is either a `Name` (identifying a source file or target of a Make rule) or an `Instance`.

+Names avoids characters that are interpreted by POSIX shells or GNU Make as special, except for `~`, which is interpreted similarly by both.
+As a result, there should be no need for special quoting or escaping of file names in commands.

+The following BNF summarizes:

+    Name     := NameChar+
+    Instance := Class '[' Argument ']'
+    Class    := ClassChar+
+    Argument := ArgEntry ( ',' ArgEntry )*
+    ArgEntry := ( Name `=` )?
+Value
+    Value    := ( Instance | NameChar | PropChar )+
+    Property := PropChar+

+These definitions rely on the following character classes:

+    NameChar:   A-Z a-z 0-9 @ _ - + / ^ ~ { } .
+    ClassChar:  A-Z a-z 0-9 @ _ - + / ^ ~ { }
+    PropChar:   A-Z a-z 0-9 @ _ - + / ^ ~       <

+Note that arguments must contain at least one value, and each argument value must contain at least one character.
+Argument values may contain other instances embedded within them, which means they can contain `[` and `]`, characters, but only in balanced pairs, as well as `,` and `=`, but only within nested brackets.

+In general, instances will contain special shell characters, so they may have to be quoted when being passed on the command line.
+Additionally, `=` cannot appear in a Make command-line goal (it will be interpreted as a variable assignment), so Minion understands `:` to represent `=` (in this context only).